sovenor/bitcoin-rocks/CONTRIBUTING.md

 This will prevent you from having a pull request declined after investing a lot of time and effort into a new feature.

+If you wish to work on a translation, please follow our Translations guide below.

 ## Translations
 All contributions are welcome, but we currently have a strong focus on translations.
 Here's a simple guide to get started on your translation: